passionlim/intensive/Script_HW_4th_week_5th_day.md

 ## You are opening a new international restaurant.
 Plan the menu.
 ## Plan a one-week trip.
 You have $500 to spend (per person).
+## Plan a one-week trip.
+You have $500 to spend (per person).

+If I had a $500 budget for a person, I would like to go to Osaka in Japan again.
+Especially this time, I'd like to go on a vacation with 3 of my family.

+First of all, I could get the cheapest ticket for a round trip flight at $100 per a person if I left on week days or I gained early bird bargins.
+However, I have to do a lot of research for flight promotions.

+Second of all, I'd like to reserve the most luxurious rooms during the vacation within $350 per a day.
+My company supports an attractive welfare for overseas hotels.
+Thus I just have to pay $60 a day.
+Everything else is covered by the company's welfare.

+Third of all, I'm still having a half of the budget, $740.
+In fact, I'm not quite interested in trourist places.
+I'd like to enjoy local foods when I visit foreign countries.
+Osaka, adjecant to the sea, is renouwed for its local delicacies, such as Takoyaki, ramen, and sushi.
+I would spend most budgets to enjoy those foods.

+To sum it up, after the trip we must work out harder to stay in our shapes.

 ## Make nicknames or English naes for each student in this class.
 Explain your reasons.
 ## Make a list of the most important characteristics of a husband or a wife.
 Put the most important first, etc.
 ## Plan a interesting activity to do together this week.